 This past Saturday I went to Together 2016, an event that gathered hundreds of thousands of Christians on the national mall.
-I almost didn’t go because I thought it would be the perfect opportunity for a mass murder… and I didn’t wanna die while singing along with Casting Crowns.
+I almost didn’t go because I thought it would be the perfect opportunity for a mass murder… and I didn’t wanna die while hearing Casting Crowns.
 It would have been a wasted suffering.
 But I was more expectant of good than I was expectant of genocide, so I went.

 As a launching pad for what I actually want to talk about, let me summarize my reflections of the event…